leemings98-source/ChocolateRetail/README.md

 - Regional Comparisons: An evaluation of sales and orders by region

 An interactive PowerBI dashboard can be downloaded [here](add link here)

 ## Data Structure Overview
+The dataset's base structure as can be seen below is made up of only one table, consisting of: 'Boxes shipped', 'Country', 'Date', 'Product', 'Sales' , and 'Sales Person'.
+The Dataset consists of a row count total of 1,094 in lieu of it being an entry(icebreaking) dataset.

 <img width="235" height="249" alt="{CD8619BD-8033-4FE9-9FF7-69AF7365FE5C}" src="https://github.com/user-attachments/assets/94239c2e-7d16-476c-8806-44fef69a4dfb" />

 ## Executive Summery